KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects.rst

 Icon 6 toggles the information display which - when on - shows a description of what the effect does.

-If you find that you are missing some effects or effects categories that you know and love it is probably because you need to choose to display the hidden effects by choosing an Icon other that Icon 1 - "Main Effects"
+Icon 7 let you download effects users had created and uploaded to the KDE Kdenlive store.

 To add an effect to a clip, simply drag it from the **Effects Tab** to the clip on the :ref:`timeline`.